stephaneVercouillieBMID/slate/source/workingVersion.html.md

  **itsme(r)** supports the use of the HTTP `GET` and `POST` methods.
 If using the HTTP `POST` method, the request parameters must be serialized using [Form Serialization](http://openid.net/specs/openid-connect-core-1_0.html#FormSerialization).
 Login specification defined above in this document as follows,

-##### [](https://github.com/belgianmobileid/slate/blob/master/source/minorAlterations.md#differences-in-the-authentication-end-point-oidcauthorization)Differences in the Authentication End Point (“oidc/authorization”)
+##### [fjkdls] (https://github.com/belgianmobileid/slate/blob/master/source/minorAlterations.md#differences-in-the-authentication-end-point-oidcauthorization)Differences in the Authentication End Point (“oidc/authorization”)

 1. Authorization queries MUST be communicated using HTTP  `POST`  protocol ONLY using the following media type,